Queen Elizabeth Way: 1980s to 1997: Growing capacity

 Budgetary restraints in the 1990s forced the provincial government to sell off or download many highways to lower levels of government, or, in the case of Highway 407, to a private consortium.

-As part of recommendations, the QEW east of Highway 427 to the Humber River was transferred to the responsibility of the City of Toronto.
+As part of recommendations, the QEW east of Highway 427 to the Humber River was transferred to the responsibility of Metro Toronto.
 The transfer took place on April 1, 1997.